Wervice/Codelink/README.md

 </div>

 ## Installation
-> Codelink is devloped for programmers
+> Codelink is designed for developers

 To run Codelink on your computer, you can go to the release page and download the Windows zip.
 There, you can find an exe file.
 All you need to do now, is doubble click it and it launches.

-If this doesn't work, you can try the next method:

-For this instllation, you need to have Node.js and NPM installed on your computer.
-You can get Node.JS from [nodejs.org](https://nodejs.org/).

-Download this code and open your terminal in the folder.
-Install NW.js in this folder:
-``npm install nw``
-Run Codelink:
-``npm run dev``

-If this method doesn't work, you can also download the NW.js binaries from [nwjs.io](https://nwjs.io/) and run
-``
-nw {Full path to codelink code}
-``

-I will soon update this to a better solution using a package manager.
+If would recommend to store it in your home folder and add a desktop shortcut.
+Please don't try to take the exe and run it standalone.
+You may almost certainly breake your download.

+If you want to try Codelink on Linux or the above method failed, please try the following or open an issue

+1. Download code as zip & unpack
+2. Run `npm install nw`
+3. Run `npm run dev`

 ## Features
-- Links for your apps
+- Easy app integration
-- Small browser with inteligen features
+- Simple and fast browser with bug assistant
-- First version of FileTree
+- Inteligent filemanger optimized for developers.

 ## Early stage
 Codelink is still in a very early stage.